BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 6 Clean architecture (but this is basically just a restructuring of the project + discovering that I almost did a perfect clean architecture without even realizing it)

+7 TDDBetter (TDD but writing tests for modules, not classes...)

 ------------------------------
 Future plan:

 V2:

 1 Functional

++1 MVVM or MVP?! + No magic numbers?! - in the presentation layer!!! for the different UIs?

 2 Data driven Programming